-You’ve landed on this article most likely because you’re looking for a way to save money toward your college education and you’ve heard that community college is definitely the way to go.
+You might have landed on this article because you’re looking for a way to save money on your college education, or you might have heard that community college is the only way to gain a proper education.

-We’ll outline why community college actually fails when it comes to offering the most value, and then share the Top 5 Best Modern Alternatives to community college for 2022 to help you save, get there faster, and enjoy the journey along the way.
+And we’re here to help you with exactly that.
+In this article, we’ll outline why community college fails when it comes to offering value, and also share the Top 5 Best Modern Alternatives for community college for 2024.
+This can help you save, get a degree faster, and enjoy a smooth journey along the way.

 How is Community College Supposed to Work?

 Why not take courses from your couch at home?
-Psst, keep reading and we’ll talk about that 🙂
+Keep reading and we’ll talk about that 🙂

 Recommended Schools